This analysis of Shakeology alternatives is based on data, not opinion. I hope you like graphs.

 For some of the products, I’ll briefly share our opinion on taste, but this is personal preference, not data.
 If you have any opinions (taste, texture, flavors, etc.) feel free to share them in the comments to help other readers make decisions.

-While I think this is the best review of products comparable to Shakeology (definitely the most comprehensive), it can always improve with your feedback, comments, and other product suggestions.
+While I think this is the best review of products comparable to Shakeology (and definitely the most comprehensive) on the internet, it can always improve with your feedback, comments, and other product suggestions.

 Finding the Best Shakeology Substitutes